AlgoLab/pantas/README.md

 * chromosome
 * gene name
 * strand
-* junction1, on linear reference
+* junction1 (name on linear reference and node labels)
-* junction2, on linear reference
+* junction2 (name on linear reference and node labels)
-* junction3, on linear reference
+* junction3 (name on linear reference and node labels)
 * support for canonical isoform involved in the event (one value per condition, separated by /)
 * support for minor isoform involved in the event (one value per condition, separated by /)
 * PSI value for condition 1
 * PSI value for condition 2
 * ΔPSI

+#### Remapping
+The differential quantification across conditions remapped on the linear reference (output of `remap` mode of pantas) is stored in a CSV file:
+* event type
+* annotated/novel
+* refernce/haplotype
+* chromosome
+* gene name
+* strand
+* junction1 (name on linear reference, node labels, and position on linear reference)
+* junction2 (name on linear reference, node labels, and position on linear reference)
+* junction3 (name on linear reference, node labels, and position on linear reference)
+* support for canonical isoform involved in the event (one value per condition, separated by /)
+* support for minor isoform involved in the event (one value per condition, separated by /)
+* PSI value for condition 1
+* PSI value for condition 2
+* ΔPSI

 ## Experiments
 Experimental evaluation scripts can be found in the `./exps` subdirectory of this repository.
 We provide three snakemake pipelines which also contain more information on how to use pantas.
-* `./exps/dm-sim/` is the evaluation on simulated data from Drosophila Melanogaster (here we used an annotated spliced pangenome)
+* `./exps/1-dm-sim/` is the evaluation on simulated data from Drosophila Melanogaster
-* `./exps/dm-sim/` is the evaluation on real data from Drosophila Melanogaster using (here we used an annotated spliced pangenome)
+* `./exps/2-dm-real/` is the evaluation on real data from Drosophila Melanogaster using
-* `./exps/homo-real/` is the evaluation on real data from human (here we used a **reduced** annotated spliced pangenome)
+* `./exps/3-homo-real/` is the evaluation on real data from human Additional details can be found in the README files available in these subdirectories.

 ## Authors
 pantas is developed by [Simone Ciccolella](https://github.com/sciccolella), [Davide Cozzi](https://github.com/dlcgold), and [Luca Denti](https://github.com/ldenti).